etsc9287/Strikezone-Project/README.md

 ## Introduction

 Baseball is a game involving a large amount of chance.
 In the MLB, the odds-favorites determined by sports betting algorithms win only 56% of the time and even the best players in history rarely achieve batting averages of above 0.350.
 This randomness also occurs in regards to individual pitches, as the overall percentage of balls thrown in the strikezone is very close to 50%.
-However, despite all of this randomness, it is possible to predict a strikezone pitch with much greater accuracy than a pure guess.
+However, despite all of this randomness, it is possible to predict a strikezone pitch with greater accuracy than a pure guess.
 In this notebook, I attempted to model whether or not a pitch will land in the strikezone with a large number of features.

 ## Purpose